-1. The cost allocation methodology shall be applied to the part of the transmission services revenue to be recovered from capacity-based transmission tariffs and shall be based on one of the primary cost allocation methodologies detailed in Articles 10 to 15 which may be complemented by one or more of the secondary adjustments detailed in Articles 16 to 18.

-- 2. Subject to Article 19(3), a secondary adjustment may be applied after the application of the primary cost allocation methodology and/or as a step thereof.
+- 1. The cost allocation methodology shall be applied to the part of the transmission services revenue to be recovered from capacity-based charges and shall be based on one of the primary cost allocation methodologies detailed in Articles 10 to 15 which may be complemented by one or more of the secondary adjustments detailed in Articles 16 to 18. - 2.
+Subject to Article 19(2)(a), a secondary adjustment may be applied after the application of the primary cost allocation methodology and/or as a step thereof.
 Where a secondary adjustment is applied after the application of the primary cost allocation methodology, the steps set out for the primary cost allocation methodologies shall indicate the initial reference prices.
-Where a secondary adjustment is applied only as a step of the primary cost allocation methodology, the steps set out for the primary cost allocation methodologies shall indicate the final reference prices. - 3.
-The same primary cost allocation methodology shall apply to all entry and exit points in an entry-exit system. - 4.
+Where a secondary adjustment is applied only as a step of the primary cost allocation methodology, the steps set out for the primary cost allocation methodology adjustment is applied only as a step of the primary cost allocation methodology, the steps set out for the primary cost allocation methodologies shall indicate the final reference prices.

+- 3. The same primary cost allocation methodology shall apply to all entry and exit points in an entry-exit system. - 4.
 In an entry-exit system where more than one transmission system operator is active, the national regulatory authority(-ies) shall take either of the following decisions: - (a) all the transmission system operators within such entry-exit system shall apply the cost allocation methodology jointly; - (b) each of those transmission system operators shall apply the cost allocation methodology separately. - 5.
 With the aim of preventing detrimental effects on the transmission services revenue and cash flow positions of transmission system operators referred to in paragraph 4, the national regulatory authority(-ies) shall: - (a) establish an effective inter-transmission system operator compensation mechanism, where the national regulatory authority(-ies) took a decision in accordance with paragraph 4(a); - (b) decide whether such mechanism needs to be established, where the national regulatory authority(-ies) took a decision in accordance with paragraph 4(b). - 6.
 When planning entry-exit system mergers within a Member State or cross-border entry-exit system mergers, the relevant national regulatory authority(-ies) may implement intermediate steps allowing for the application of different cost allocation methodologies in the entry-exit systems concerned.
 An impact assessment and a cost benefit analysis may be carried out prior to implementing such intermediate steps.